 Despite the verbal show of support offered to Kim during the reunion show, it doesn’t appear that Survivor helped her heal in other ways.
 While other players who endure traumatic moments during the show have been offered psychological help after they compete, Zeke Smith, who appeared on Millennials vs Gen X and Game Changers and is friends with Kim, told Refinery29 that Kim was not offered any kind of mental health assistance after the show.
 Kim declined to comment for this story.

 This was not an isolated incident of sexism for the show.
 Over and over again, Survivor’s women are forced to teach its men about the misogyny that runs deep in the show’s veins.
 One example that rattles in my mind involves Max Dawson, a Worlds Apart contestant known for teaching a Survivor college course before his appearance on the show, who worked to combat the show’s inherent sexism.
-During his season, Dawson quickly aligned himself with Shirin Oskooi, a woman of color who was called “psychotic” and “sociopathic” by some contestants, simply because she had learned how to kill a chicken before playing the game.
+During his season, Dawson quickly aligned himself with Shirin Oskooi, a woman of colour who was called “psychotic” and “sociopathic” by some contestants, simply because she had learned how to kill a chicken before playing the game.
 After Oskooi was told by another contestant to “just sit there and look pretty” when she offered her opinion about who to vote off next, Dawson and Oskooi created a strategy they called “manslating” in order to play successfully with the rest of the contestants.
 “Shirin would tell me, and then I would tell the tribe, so they would think it was my idea,” Dawson told me over the phone.
 “They would listen to me, but if Shirin said the same thing, they would immediately shut it down.”

 From shelter building to who gets to use the fishing gear to those final tribal council moments, there is sexism embedded at every turn in Survivor.
 At one of the last tribal councils of the most recent season (Winners at War, during which past winners of the game were pitted against each other), contestant Sarah Lacina explained the sexist optics at the core of Survivor: “If a woman in this game lies or cheats or steals, then she’s fake and phony and a bitch.
 If a guy does it, it’s good gameplay.
 If a guy does it, he’s a stud.
 What it is, is a gender bias, and it holds women back from how they should be allowed to play the game.”